mlabuda2/nf-tower-docs/docs/compute-envs/eks.md

 [Amazon EKS](https://aws.amazon.com/eks/) is a managed Kubernetes cluster that allows the execution of containerized workloads in the AWS cloud at scale.

-Nextflow Tower offers native support for AWS EKS clusters and streamlines the deployment of Nextflow pipelines in such environments.
+Tower offers native support for AWS EKS clusters and streamlines the deployment of Nextflow pipelines in such environments.

 ## Requirements

 You need to have an EKS cluster up and running.
-Make sure you have followed the steps in the [cluster preparation](../k8s/#cluster-preparation) instructions to create the cluster resources required by Nextflow Tower.
+Make sure you have followed the [cluster preparation](../k8s/#cluster-preparation) instructions to create the cluster resources required by Tower.
 In addition to the generic Kubernetes instructions, you will need to make a few modifications specific to EKS.

 **Assign service account role to IAM user.** You will need to assign the service role with an AWS user that will be used by Tower to access the EKS cluster.